Arrest Record Sealing and Expungement Benefits include:

 - The ability to deny that the arrest occurred.

-The moment you are arrested (or receive a Notice to Appear in Court) you have a criminal history that is maintained by the Florida Department of Law Enforcement [FDLE].
+The moment you were arrested (or receive a Notice to Appear in Court) you had an arrest record.
+Your arrest is made part of your criminal history that is maintained (and sold) by both the Florida Department of Law Enforcement [FDLE] and the Clerk of Courts.

-Law enforcement (the arresting agency and the County Sheriff’s Office) also maintain these records.
+Law enforcement (the arresting agency and the County Sheriff’s Office) also maintain records.
 Law enforcement records are not public records until the criminal case is resolved (although many love to post mugshots immediately).
-After the case is resolved they also become public records.

-An Expunged or Sealed Record Is No Longer A Public Record
+Expungement Benefit 1: An Expunged or Sealed Record Is Not A Public Record

 Under Florida law, criminal records are public records.
 Once your record has been sealed or expunged, it is no longer a public record: